 If you are under investigation for a crime or if you are facing criminal charges, take these steps in the 72 hours following your arrest:

-Speak to no one without the consent or presence of your attorney.
+- Speak to no one without the consent or presence of your attorney.
 This is to avoid making incriminating statements.
 The statements you make to law enforcement before, during, and after your arrest can make it more complicated to assert a defense later on.
+REMEMBER THIS: Loose Lips Do Indeed Sink Ships!!

-Communicate and work with your attorney effectively to post bond or bail.
+- Communicate and work with your attorney effectively to post bond or bail.
 Depending on the charges, you may be able to post bail in order to get out of jail.
-Your attorney will assist you with posting bail and advise you on your options.
+Your attorney will assist you with posting bail and advise you of your options.

-Refrain from posting on social media or reaching out to your accuser (if applicable).
+- Refrain from posting on social media, reaching out to witnesses or your accuser (if applicable).

 Don’t Risk Your Future.
 Call Now.